 The Stateline Campground is located about 40 minutes from Wire Pass and Buckskin Gulch and provides a great camping option for those looking to stay closer to the hiking trails.
 The campground has 28 campsites, each with picnic tables, fire rings, and tent pads.
 The campground also has restrooms and drinking water available for visitors.

-Wire Pass is nearby so many great spots to adventure and explore!
+Wire Pass is nearby with so many great spots to adventure and explore!

 The national parks are crowded!
 If you’re visiting one of these locations and you need a game plan, we’ve got you covered.
-Download our travel guides, so you can visit the best sites efficiently and have a great trip!
+Download our itineraries, so you can visit the best sites efficiently and have a great trip!

 Hi!
 I am Rebecca Hrabar, a mom of three kids who travels around Utah and the US in search of beautiful places and incredible views!
 Hiking, kayaking and road tripping are how we spend our free time!